devcode1981/File-Provider-Storage/doc/howto/registry.md

 ### Configuring the GitLab Docker runner to automatically pull images

-In order to avoid having to push the Docker image after every change, it's possible to configure the Gitlab Runner to automatically pull the image if it isn't present.
+In order to avoid having to push the Docker image after every change, it's possible to configure the GitLab Runner to automatically pull the image if it isn't present.
 This can be done by setting `pull_policy = "if-not-present"` in the Runner's config.